cmtchssn/Dissertation/README.md

 ### Jesse Meeting 008
 We talked about quaternions and rotation matrices.
 Eventually found something involving checking normals of an object against normals of the collision to determine which face is colliding.
 This sounds simplest so far and will pursue it next week.

+### Jesse Meeting 009
+I've got audio based on face collisions!
+How can I make it more modular?
+He showed me how to make things modular using for loops, arrays, and more variables.
+D4 script is looking *and* sounding good.